eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 }
 ```

-After rebuilding or restarting the application, we can now navigate to `http://localhost:8080/login`, and see that no matter the username and password we enter, we will always get an error message.
+After rebuilding or restarting the application, we can now navigate to `http://localhost:8080/login`, and see that no matter the username and password we enter, we always get an error message.

 ## Authorizing the user

 Authorization is the process of determining if a user can perform a certain action.
-In our case, a user will be authorized to access any view if the user is authenticated.
-Authorization will be done before entering any view.
+In our case, a user is authorized to access any view if the user is authenticated.
+Authorization is done before entering any view.

 Let's start by creating a class `SecurityService` responsible for checking if the user is authenticated.
-We will make this a singleton class by creating a private constructor, and returning a static instance in a `getInstance()` method.
+We're making this a singleton class by creating a private constructor, and returning a static instance in a `getInstance()` method.

 > The `getInstance()` method may be `synchronized` to protect against multiple instances being created due to concurrent access.
-In this case, as no state is stored in the class, we will omit it to improve performance.
+In this case, as no state is stored in the class, we omit it to improve performance.

 ```java
 public class SecurityService {